 September 5, 2015

 Eosinophilic esophagitis (“EE”) is one of many types of esophagitis (inflammation of the esophagus).
-It is not as common as acid reflux esophagitis, but has many of the same symptoms.
-In many cases in fact there is a combination of acid reflux and “EE”.
+It is not as common as acid reflux esophagitis but has many of the same symptoms.
+In many cases, in fact, there is a combination of acid reflux and “EE”.
 EE is caused by an abnormal accumulation of eosinophils in the lining of the esophagus (swallowing tube).
 Eosinophils are a type of blood cell that can be seen in the esophagus lining, but usually very few are visible under the microscope.
 In EE these cells are present at an increased level.
 The reason for this increased accumulation is unknown.
 Often individuals with eosinophilic esophagitis have allergies or an allergic disorder (i.e. asthma, allergic rhinitis, urticaria, eczema etc., sometimes only as a child).
 Eosinophilic esophagitis is a rare condition.
 Of those adults affected with EE, the majority are men in their 20-30s.
 Children can also be affected..

-Eosinophilic gastroenteritis may be due allergies to an as yet unknown food allergen. n many cases, people who have this kind of esophagitis are allergic to one or more foods.
-Some foods that may cause eosinophilic esophagitis include milk, eggs, wheat, soy, peanuts, beans, rye and beef.
+Eosinophilic gastroenteritis may be due to allergies to an as yet unknown food allergen. n many cases, people who have this kind of esophagitis are allergic to one or more foods.
+Some foods that may cause eosinophilic esophagitis include milk, eggs, wheat, soy, peanuts, beans, rye, and beef.
 However, conventional allergy testing does not reliably identify these culprit foods.
 People with eosinophilic esophagitis may have other nonfood allergies.
 For example, inhaled allergens, such as pollen, may be the cause in some cases.

 Signs and Symptoms